makmodol1173/HandyMath/README.md

 3. Visual Feedback with OpenCV:
    - Renders current expression and result on screen
-   - Prompts user with "Proceed any numeric gesture" if empty
+   - Prompts user with Proceed any numeric gesture" if empty
    - Prompts exit instruction after evaluation

 #### Execution Flow